 - Malignant growths and development of intestinal or pancreatic cancer

-Ayurvedic view of Celiac disease
+Ayurvedic Perspective of Celiac disease

 Ayurvedic Treatment for Celiac disease

 The goal of Ayurvedic treatment is to restore the balance of the digestive fire (agni).
 Detoxification of the body also aids in the removal of ama from the digestive tract.
-In addition, Ayurvedic medicines are used to restore the villi of the intestines and balance the immune system.
+In addition, Ayurvedic herbals medicines are used to restore the villi of the intestines and balance the immune system.

 When people with celiac disease begin Ayurvedic treatment, they must follow a strict gluten free diet.
 Eventually with intestinal healing you may be able to take foods with gluten.